rofniey/SQL-Fuel-Market-Analysis/README.md

 This data analysis project aims to provide insights into the Argentina Fuel Prices between 2019 and 2023.
 By analyzing various aspects of the Fuel Market, we seek to identify trends, make data-driven recommendations, and gain deeper understanding of different company's performance.

 ### Data Sources
 FP20 Analytics Challenge.
-You can download the file below.
+You can download the file here...
 [Download](https://zoomchartswebstorage.blob.core.windows.net/contest/National_Fuel_Market_Analysis_FP20C14_ENG.zip)
 ### Tools
 - Microsoft SQL Server Management Studio (SSMS)